 Summary of Character Education Lesson Plan Ideas

 - Have an Open Discussion about the Difference Between Bullying and Playful Teasing

 - Reinforce Respect for Teachers, Parents and Older Adults

 - Show Examples of Good and Bad Character Traits

 I hope these character education ideas for elementary school children help you develop full lesson plans to help children develop character.
-Read our showing respect for teachers activity to learn more about teaching children to show respect.
+Be sure to check out our online platform Character Corner, filled with stories, biographies, facts and activities to help build children's character.
+Also read our showing respect for teachers activity to learn more about teaching children to show respect.